thbe/puppet-rkhunter/README.markdown

 ##Module Description

-The rkhunter module prelace the standard mail server configuration with a light wight sending only server.
-The behavior is the same as sendmail but without the possibility to recieve mails from external systems.
+The rkhunter module provides a security feature that scan the local system for rootkit fragments and warn you, if detetcted.

 ##Setup